 The end of the 21st century is referred to as "long term" in the context of this scenario compilation.
 For models with time horizons shorter than 2100, authors and/or submitting modelling teams were asked to explain how they evaluated their scenario as being consistent with 1.5°C in the long term.
-Ultimately, scenarios that only covered part of the 21st century could only be integrated into the assessment to a very limited degree, as they lacked the longer-term perspective.
+Ultimately, scenarios that only covered part of the 21st century could only to a very limited degree be integrated in the assessment, as the longer-term perspective was lacking.
 Submissions of emissions scenarios for individual regions and specific sectors were possible, but no such scenarios were received.

-Each scenario submission required a supporting publication in a peer-reviewed journal that was accepted on 15 May 2018.
-Alternatively, the scenario must have been published by the same date in a report that has been determined by IPCC to be eligible grey literature (see Table 2.SM.9).
+Each scenario submission required a supporting publication in a peer-reviewed journal that was accepted until 15 May 2018.
+Alternatively, the scenario must have been published by the same date in a report that has been determined by IPCC to be eligible grey literature (see Table 2.A.9).
 As part of the submission process, the authors of the underlying modelling team agreed to the publication of their model results in this scenario database.

-2.SM.1.3.1.2 Historical consistency analysis of submitted scenarios
+2.A.3.1.2 Historical consistency analysis of submitted scenarios